Adopting and Providing Services to Children Under the Indian Child Welfare Act (ICWA)

 1. Discuss the Extended Foster Care (EFC) program with the youth.

-1. Advise the youth of his/her right to continue to be considered an Indian Child for the ongoing application of the ICWA.
+1. Advise the youth of their right to continue to be considered an Indian Child for the ongoing application of the ICWA.

 • This includes provisions such as tribal involvement in case planning or tribal notification of court hearings.